DW01/traktor-docs/engine/networking.md

 ### UDP Sockets: Fast and Unreliable

 **UDP** sends data without guarantees.
 Packets can arrive out of order, be lost entirely, or be duplicated.
-But it's fast—no handshaking, no retransmission delays.
+But it's fast.
+No handshaking, no retransmission delays.

 ```cpp
 // C++ - UDP